mayurpatil77/Javascript-API-Projects/Project 2 - Dad Jokes/README.md

 - Fully responsive design, ensuring a seamless experience on all devices.

 ## Demo

-You can check out the live demo of the Random Bucket List Generator [here](https://random-bucket-list-mayur.netlify.app/).
+You can check out the live demo of the Dad Joke Generator [here](https://dad-joke-generator-by-mayur.netlify.app/).

 ## How to Use